British Rail Class 456: South West Trains and South Western Railway

 The units transferred to South West Trains following their career with Southern, as their operations on its Metro routes were replaced by the class 455s, later to be replaced by the class 377/6 units.
 South West Trains used the 456s to enhance peak-hour Metro services through Wimbledon from 8 to 10 coaches and to provide two additional morning peak services from Raynes Park to Waterloo.
 These changes took place from December 2014.

 Class 456s were repainted in the red "Metro" version of South West Trains livery to match the and were refurbished to have a similar interior to the Class 455 before entering service between March 2014 and December 2014.
 On their transfer, their standard traction equipment was retained, leaving them as the only fleet on South West Trains to be powered by conventional DC traction gear.

 The first units entered service with South West Trains on 23 March 2014 between Ascot and Guildford, replacing Class 458 trains with toilets and air conditioning.
 They initially ran in pairs (i.e. 2 x 2 car) still in Southern's green livery, but without fleet names.
 10 units were required to provide the half-hourly service.
 The one train per day from Clapham Junction (07:45) to Guildford via Ascot was also operated by two 456s, but the trains that ran through to Waterloo during the peak periods continued to be operated by Class 458 trains.
-The Class 456 trains were the main units on the line for a short time, but sets now operate alone on the line.
+The Class 456 trains were the main units on the line for a short time, but were subsequently replaced by sets.

 All units were refurbished by South West Trains.

 In August 2017, all 456 units transferred to the new South Western franchisee, South Western Railway.
 South Western Railway subsequently withdrew the Class 456 fleet from service on 17 January 2022.